unchain-tech/UNCHAIN-projects/docs/Polygon-Whitelist-NFT/en/section-1/lesson-2_Basic Coding.md

 Are you ready?
 Let's get started!

-First, let's create a folder called `Contracts` in the explorer in the left side.
+First, let's create a folder called `contracts` in the explorer in the left side.

 ![image-20230222151853564](/public/images/Polygon-Whitelist-NFT/section-1/1_2_1.png)

-Then, create a new smart contract file called `Whitelist.sol` under folder `Contracts`
+Then, create a new smart contract file called `Whitelist.sol` under folder `contracts`

 ![image-20230222152021342](/public/images/Polygon-Whitelist-NFT/section-1/1_2_2.png)